gayeongpark/gayeongpark.github.io/_posts/2024-06-08-TCM-Security-Networking-Refresher.md

 It is a conceptual framework that represent how network communication work.

-1. **Physical** | It is responsible for the transmission and reception of raw unstructured data bits over a physical medium | data cables, cat6
+1. **Physical** | It is responsible for the transmission and reception of raw unstructured data bits over a physical medium | RJ45, cat6
 2. **Data** | It handles the reliable transmission of data frames between directly connected nodes over a physical link | **switching**, MAC addresses(ethernet), Wi-Fi, PPP(Point-to-Point Protocol)
 3. **Network** | It enables the **routing**(the process of selecting a path across one or more networks) of data packets across different networks.
 It deals with logical addressing and determines the best path for data delivery based on network conditions and routing protocols | IP addresses, routing
 4. **Transport** | It ensures the reliable and orderly delivery of data between end systems.
 It breaks data into smaller segments, manages end-to-end communication, and provides error recovery, flow control, and congestion control.
 (Node balancer)| TCP and UDP